capinix/nonce/README.md

 # Nonce Utility

-A command-line tool for managing a nonce file.
+A command-line utility for reading and writing nonces.

-## Features

-- Read the current nonce from a file
-- Write a new nonce to a file

 ## Usage

+The utility provides two commands: read and write.

+### Read
+The read command displays the nonce in the specified or default nonce file.

+#### Usage:
+nonce read [file]

 nonce read [OPTIONS]